Rod-Persky/investoscope-easy-update/README.md

 ## Installation

+1) Install python 3
+2) Install python requests module `pip3 install requests`
-1) Download this repository as a zip file
+3) Download this repository as a zip file
-2) Extract Investoscope Updater.app to a convienient place
+4) Extract Investoscope Updater.app to a convienient place
-3) control click and open app and authorise the app
+5) control click and open app and authorise the app

 ## Usage